 - Asking utility companies about available resources – Utility companies, such as electric or gas companies, may be able to point you to resources to get help paying your bills.
 For instance, in Pennsylvania, the Department of Human Services administers the Heating Assistance/LIHEAP program to help low-income households keep the heat on during the winter months.

-- Knowing your rights – During crises, such as the current COVID-19 pandemic, that impact entire communities, many states work to protect consumers from hardships such as evictions or home foreclosures.
-In Pennsylvania, for example, the Office of Attorney General has put together a Rights and Resources Guide to help individuals navigate financial hardships during this time.
+- Knowing your rights – During crises that impact entire communities, many states work to protect consumers from hardships such as evictions or home foreclosures.
 Additionally, if you’re a member of the military, there may be additional protections in place for you and your family at any time you’re considering a payday loan.

 If you’re facing a financial crisis, you’re not alone.
-We have resources that can help you as you navigate the impacts of crises such as the COVID-19 pandemic.
-Visit our blog and click on the Navigating COVID-19 tab for more resources on preparing to be laid off, managing student loans, and effectively using your emergency fund.
+We have resources that can help you as you navigate the impacts of your current situation.
+Visit our blog for helpful resources on topics such as preparing for a layoff, managing student loans, and effectively using your emergency fund.